Kalium/Snakepit/README.md

 Licensing:
 Ragpicker, Viper, Flower, Celery and assorted Python packages are all under their own licenses.
 Pit, Snake, and the organizational work in this repo, are MIT licensed.

+TODO:
+* Scorer.
+This requires a rules engine and a service to offer them up.